peter-mcconnell/2048c/README.md

 2048 in the terminal
 ====================

 Super simple.
 Kind of dumb.
 Parts borrowed from elsewhere and tweaked.
+Teaching my kid(s) how to build games.

 `./2048`